Strong bounds for large-scale Minimum Sum-of-Squares Clustering: Decomposition strategy and lower bound computation

 To define the partition $\mathcal{S}$, we need to choose the number of subsets $T$ and the cardinality of each subset $S_t$.
 Although determining the optimal clustering for each subset can be fast if the subsets are small, smaller subproblems often result in poor bounds (e.g., a subproblem with $K$ observations has an objective value of MSSC equal to zero).
 Anyway, the size of the subproblems should allow for efficient computation.
 Note that a very good lower bound can be found by producing a partition with a small number of sets $T$ where most of the data set is contained in one set, and the other sets contain only a very small number of points.
 An extreme case where the lower bound in Eq. \eqref{eq:lower} provides almost zero optimality gap is if $T=2$, $S_1$ is composed of all points apart from $k$, and $S_2$ contains only the $k$ points closest to the centers of the optimal clusters.
 However, this partition is useless since computing a valid lower bound on $S_1$ is as difficult as on the original dataset.

 For practical efficiency, the computational effort spent by the solver on each subset $S_t$ should be comparable.
 This balance not only avoids bottlenecks but also enables efficient parallelization.
 To this end, we focus on the equipartition case, where the dataset is divided into subsets of (approximately) equal size, and this size is chosen to remain within the tractable regime.
 In this way, either the exact solution of the subproblem can be obtained, or the lower bound in Eq. \eqref{eq:lower_weak} can be computed within limited computational time.
 Consequently, we restrict our attention to partitions into subsets of equal size, with each subset containing fewer than 1,000 points.
 When the subsets are of comparable size, the lower bounds $\textrm{MSSC}_\textrm{LB}(S_t,K)$ can be computed efficiently across all subproblems.
 Moreover, if the partition is of good quality, each subset contributes meaningfully to the overall lower bound, avoiding cases where some subsets add only marginal improvement.
-Hence, the choice of the parameter $T$ is naturally driven by the desired subset size, which must be small enough to ensure tractability of each subproblem, yet large enough to yield significant contributions to the overall bound.
 So, the research question now becomes: what is the partition $\mathcal{S} = \{S_1, \dots, S_T\}$ of the dataset $O$ into $T$ subsets of equal size maximizing the lower bound obtained by summing up the MSSC objective computed on each subset?

 Formally, we would like to solve the following optimization problem:

 where the binary variables $\xi_{it}$ are equal to 1 if the point $p_i$ is assigned to the subset $S_t$.
 Constraints \eqref{eq:asspart} require that each point is assigned to a single subset, constraints \eqref{eq:cardpart} require that each subset $S_t$ has a number of elements equal to $N/T$.
 Note that for simplicity, we assume that $N$ can be divided by $T$.
 The objective function is the solution of the following problem: